The Little Canyon ST is 2.7 miles long with 350 feet of elevation

 Drive 13 miles on 313 to the Gemini Bridges sign and turn L onto dirt

-right to the Gemini Bridges parking area.
+to just past the Gemini Bridges area to the Arth's trailhead.
 To start at the Little Canyon

 ST, continue 1.4 miles past Gemini and turn L on the Metal Masher road and